hurben/RA_ACPA_multiomics/README.md

 ```
 Split dataset into balanced (each K-fold dataset contains an equal amount of classes) 5-fold dataset.
+data/scripts in 5fold_data are designed for RA subgroups vs. controls.
+data/scripts in 5fold_data_ra_only are designed for ACPA– vs. ACPA+.

 The shell script utilizes
 >src/network_construction_5fold/enet_construction_preprocess.py